You must be of legal drinking age to enter our site. Are you 21 or older?

 Besides the outstanding flavor, one of the most compelling qualities about all of our beverages is they are perfect for virtually every occasion.

-With cidre and poiré, especially, the low alcohol content and crisp flavor profile make it a perfect, year-around, beverage choice.
-With Calvados, the rich full flavor is something that everyone can appreciate.
-From intimate gatherings with friends, to dinner parties, picnics, sporting events, summer outings, celebrations, or quiet afternoons curled up with a good book, cidre, poiré, and Calvados are the perfect compliments.
+With cider and poiré, especially, the low alcohol content and crisp flavor profile make it a perfect, year-around, beverage choice.
+With Calvados, Armagnac and Cognac, the rich full flavor is something that everyone can appreciate.
+From intimate gatherings with friends, to dinner parties, picnics, sporting events, summer outings, celebrations, or quiet afternoons curled up with a good book, cider, poiré, Calvados, Armagnac and Cognac are the perfect compliments.

 It’s time to say bonjour to your new favorite beverage.

-Note: Due to Washington Liquor Board regulations, we can currently offer only our cidres and poirés via our e-commerce site.
-Please see our selection of Calvados here and tell us if you are interested in more information.
+Note: Due to Washington Liquor Board regulations, we can currently offer only our ciders and poirés via our e-commerce site.
+Please see our selection of French Brandies here and tell us if you are interested in more information.

 French cidre is a distinctive and refreshing beverage that has been enjoyed in France for centuries.
 Produced from special cidre apples grown primarily in Normandy and Brittany, cidre is a defining characteristic of northwestern France, and the cultural heritage of Normans and Bretons.
 Due to its relatively low alcohol percentage, ranging from 3–7%, it can be enjoyed throughout the day with many different types of foods and for just about any occasion.
 French cidres come in a variety of styles and tastes—more than many people realize.
 The styles range from doux and demi-sec to brut and extra-brut.
 The colors range from a pale straw color to amber to rose.
 The unexpected surprise is the multitude of aromas and flavors that are revealed when drinking cidre—due to the rich variety of apples used.